-Mark McCafferty has come under withering fire after negotiating a unilateral £152m television rights deal for English with BT Vision, and the Rugby chief executive says he expects the flak to get even heavier when he enters the European Rugby Cup (ERC) boardroom alongside Peter Wheeler in Dublin on Tuesday, with the Irish, Welsh, Scots and Italians in a raging froth.
+Mark McCafferty has come under withering fire after negotiating a unilateral £152m television rights deal for English club rugby with BT Vision, and the Premiership Rugby chief executive says he expects the flak to get even heavier when he enters the European Rugby Cup (ERC) boardroom alongside Peter Wheeler in Dublin on Tuesday, with the Irish, Welsh, Scots and Italians in a raging froth.

-A stream of invective had already been hurled in the direction of McCafferty and the English clubs for calling time on the current structure after Wednesday's bombshell announcement, and by Friday, with hard-hat firmly on head, he had this to say: “I'm expecting it to be pretty lively.
+A stream of invective had already been hurled in the direction of McCafferty and the English clubs for calling time on the current Heineken Cup structure after Wednesday’s bombshell announcement, and by Friday, with hard-hat firmly on head, he had this to say: “I’m expecting it to be pretty lively.
 We understand the reaction – nothing has been a surprise, including the personal attacks – but we knew it would be feisty.”

-In the event that the meeting lives up to its billing and is an all-guns-blazing firefight, then McCafferty couldn't have a better man next to him in the trench than Wheeler, the hard man former and hooker.
+In the event that the meeting lives up to its billing and is an all-guns-blazing firefight, then McCafferty couldn’t have a better man next to him in the trench than Wheeler, the hard man former England and Lions hooker.
 However, somehow I doubt that it will be quite the showdown that has been touted, or that the Premiership boys will leave it shot to pieces, as some of the more fanciful pieces written this week have suggested.

 The English, in their Premiership clubs guise, say they will come to the table with a persuasive offer, promising a bigger TV rights pie for everyone, and judging by the size of the deal they have done with BT there will be plenty of money on offer to make the Celts and Italians pause for thought.